jawahar-shazab/docs/docs/api.md

 POST /v1/users/
 ```

-Creates a new user in the system.
+This API creates a new user in the system.
+It registers a user with the provided details, enabling access to the platform and associated services.

 #### 2.Get Users